Beware of old ladies selling crackers, haunted MRT stations and the evil eye. How many superstitions in Singapore have you heard of?

 The thing is, said recruit allegedly returned to his bunk as an angry spirit and disturbed the others.
 He was trapped in the bunk, but upon consultation with spiritual advisors, a third door was built for the spirit to let himself out.
 We haven’t heard any follow-ups yet, so let’s hope he’s found peace at last.

-We’re not sure how this folklore came about.
+We’re not sure how this superstition in Singapore came about.
 But as the saying goes, you shouldn’t point directly at the moon, especially a full moon, as the back of your ears will be snipped off while you’re asleep.
 Pretty sure this urban legend is busted with no reports of mutilated ears.
 But hey, if you want your little kiddos to behave, you know what to do.

 When nature calls, you have to answer.
 But if there’s no toilet in sight and you happen to relieve yourself in a public space, do take note that firstly, the act is punishable by law.
 And secondly, you might actually be disrespecting a spirit’s home.
 So if you can’t really hold it in, it’s best to apologise – that’s the least you can do when you piss on someone else’s property.

-Know of a local superstition or urban legend in Singapore we didn’t mention?
+Know of local superstitions or urban legends in Singapore we didn’t mention?
 DM us @Honeycombers!